LudvigOlsen/cvms/README.md

 It is required to pass a model function and a predict function.
-Further, it is possible to pass a preprocessing function and a list of hyperparameter values to test.
+Further, it is possible to pass a preprocessing function and a list of hyperparameter values to test with grid search.
 You can check the requirements for these functions at `?cross_validate_fn`.

 ### SVM